yunsonbai/ysab/README-ENGLISH.md

       '{"a": "a"}'
   -h  This help
   -v  Show verison
   -urlsfile  The urls file path.
-If you set this Option, -u,-d,-r will be invalid
+If you set this Option, -u,-d will be invalid
       eg:
       -urlsfile /tmp/urls.txt
 ```